zotero/citeproc-rs/crates/wasm/README.md

 Unless you don't have `async` syntax, in which case, return a `Promise` directly, e.g. `return Promise.resolve("<locale> ... </locale>")`.

-Declining to provide a locale fetcher in `Driver.new` or forgetting to call `await driver.fetchLocales()` results in use of the bundled `en-US` locale.
+Declining to provide a locale fetcher in `new Driver` or forgetting to call `await driver.fetchLocales()` results in use of the bundled `en-US` locale.
 You should also never attempt to use the driver instance while it is fetching locales.